 WID-TVC sponsored the Nerdettes Robotics Team for their participation in the Hydrodynamics Lego League International Open in Legoland, California, May 18-20.

-The team competed against 78 teams from around the world, including Japan, Korea, Canada, Uruguay, Sweden, Puerto Rico, and others, in robot performance, robot design, project, and core values.
+The team competed against 78 teams from around the world.
+Participating countries included Japan, Korea, Canada, Uruguay, Sweden, Puerto Rico, and others.
+Furthermore, categories included robot performance, robot design, project, and core values.

 The FOG sensor implementation included developing an iPhone app to track, alert, and educate people on which foods contain FOG.
 Their efforts on FOG reduction will be featured in the International Code Council Building Safety Journal.

 We are so proud of this smart, innovative group of young ladies.
 Way to go, Nerdettes!